Honors Program Handbook

 Registrar's Office: registrar@wesleyan.edu

-Amanda Daddona, Senior Associate Registrar: adaddona@wesleyan.edu
+Amanda Daddona, Honors Coordinator and Senior Associate Registrar: adaddona@wesleyan.edu